shreyashg-sopho/DSA/LinkedIn/Letter Combinations Of A Phone Number.md

 ### Optimal Solution

-Create a hashMapfoor nums to letters mapping first.
+Create a hashMap for nums to letters mapping first.
 Then just look at this :
 ```
 Example : 2   3   5
          abc def jkl